-2.6.5 Summer and Winter Appointments
+2.11.4 Summer and Winter Session Appointments

-Summer Session Appointments.
+2.11.4.1 Summer Session Appointments.
 Faculty on academic year appointments may be invited by the department head or chair to teach one or more courses in summer session for special compensation.
-Maximum compensation is set at 11.25 percent of the faculty member's annual salary for each scheduled three-credit semester course taught, subject to a salary limit that is determined each year.